Webinars

 Neville Pokroy spent 16 years helping a midsize law firm in Ontario, redefine themselves, create a new marketing strategy for growth and become a Top 10 Regional Law firm.
 He also coached their lawyers to become business developers so that they can add value to themselves as lawyers, and to the firm as contributors to their successful growth.

-Product not yet rated Contains 2 Component(s), Includes Credits Includes a Live Web Event on 05/14/2025 at 2:00 PM (CDT)
+• Product not yet rated Contains 2 Component(s), Includes Credits Recorded On: 05/14/2025

 This webinar provides legal administrators with unique access to a typical day in the life of a General Counsel.
 It offers key insights into how outside counsel can play a role in helping GCs navigate their daily challenges, and it highlights the crucial role of legal administrators in making this happen.